Here Comes the Sun

 and the Word was God.

-In the Book of the Dead, the sun god Atum (Ra) was said to have ascended from the primordial waters as a snake.
-Atum was a self-created deity, the first being to emerge from the total darkness and watery abyss that existed before creation.
-A product of the energy within this chaos, he created his children (the Grand Ennead) out of loneliness.
+In the Book of the Dead, Ra was said to have ascended from the primordial waters as a snake.
+As self-created deity, he was the first being to emerge from the total darkness and watery abyss that existed before creation.
+A product of the energy within this chaos, Ra created the Grand Ennead out of loneliness.

-This implied that the solar cult of Atum was all about order.
-The rising and setting of the Sun was linked with stability because it happened every day and therefore represented Ma’at—the guiding principle of the universe.
-It was also a symbol of the pharaoh, who embodied the “divine king” every morning when he rose like a snake.
+The rising and setting of the Sun was linked with stability because it happened every day and represented Ma’at—the guiding principle of the universe.
+It was also a symbol of the pharaoh, who embodied the “divine king” (Osiris) every morning when he rose like a snake.